-– The fifth race of the Virtual LeMans Series season takes us to Brazil for the 4 hours of Interlagos.
+– Race 5 of the Virtual LeMans Series season takes us to Brazil for the 4 hours of Interlagos.
 In the season standings, the Simhq Motorsports LMP2 currently lies in 3rd place with 42 points, trailing 1Aco (68) and TeamRGPL (44).
 SimTech Motorsport (40) nips at our heels.

 Brian van Beusekom and Jordy Zwiers plan to push their skills to the limit around the 2.677 mile (4.309km) circuit, ever aware of the dangerous front straight, unpredictable traffic, and changing conditions.